cys2110/DictionaryPlus/README.md

 # DictionaryPlus
-A dictionary that will help with your scrabble game and your crossword skills
+A dictionary to help you beat your nemesis at Scrabble

 This app will tell you everything you wanted (and didn't want) to know about any word you can think of.
 - [x] How much *is* 'Oxyphenbutazone' worth in Scrabble?
-- [x] When was 'repo' an answer to the New York Times crossword and what was its clue?
+- [x] What *other* words can you make from 'quipped'?
 - [x] How *do* you pronounce 'syllogism'?
 - [x] How many syllables are *actually* in 'caramel'?